Why do the instructions say I need to use a 27-46L primary fermenter? Can’t I ferment in my carboy or the 23 litre pail the juice came in?

 How should I store my wine?

-Answer: Ideally it should be in a dark, humid, cool (12°-15°C/55°-60°F) place with little temperature fluctuation and no movement.
+Answer: Ideally it should be in a dark, humid, cool (10°-15°C/53°-60°F) place with little temperature fluctuation and no movement.
 If you’ve used natural cork store the wine on its side, if you’ve used synthetic it can be stored standing up.

 Answer: That is not a great place to store wine long-term because it is too cool, too dry and is generally vibrating.
 It is recommended that you place your wine in the fridge just prior to drinking.
-Extended aging in the fridge can also promote the formation of potassium bi tartrate crystals (wine diamonds) in your bottle.